Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Barron Spaces and Main Results

-such that $ \| R_k - u_N^* \|_{H^1(\Omega)} \leq \varepsilon. $ \end{enumerate} Here, \( q(d) = 256d^2+128d+4 \), and all parameters are as specified in Remark~\ref{rmk:para}.
-Thus, in both cases, the solution can be approximated in the \( H^1(\Omega) \)-norm by a two-layer neural network with $\operatorname{ReLU}$ activation using at most \( \mathcal{O}( d^{C |\log \varepsilon|}) \) neurons, where the constant \( C > 0 \) depends only on the coefficients of the PDE. \end{theorem} \begin{remark} A similar approximation result for \(\operatorname{ReLU}\) activation was also given in~\cite{LuLuWang21}.
-However, our result is stronger and more general in the following aspects: \begin{enumerate}[(1)] \item Our Barron space is substantially larger than that in~\cite{LuLuWang21}.
-Their Barron norm is defined in a way similar to our \(c\)-Barron norm, but it is based on the \(\ell^1\)-norm \(\|k\|_1 \coloneqq |k_1| + \cdots + |k_d|\) rather than the Euclidean norm \(\|k\|\) used here; \item We consider general second-order elliptic PDEs with both Dirichlet and Neumann boundary conditions, rather than only the Poisson equation and the stationary Schr\"odinger equation with Neumann boundary conditions. \end{enumerate} \end{remark}
+for the Dirichlet and Neumann cases, respectively.
+Here, \(q(d)=64d^2+48d+4\), while all remaining parameters are defined in Remark~\ref{rmk:para}. \end{remark}

+A similar approximation result with \(\operatorname{ReLU}\) activation was also given in~\cite{LuLuWang21} with the following differences: \begin{enumerate}[(1)] \item Our Barron norm is weaker and gives better dimension dependence than that in~\cite{LuLuWang21}.
+Their Barron norm is defined in a way similar to our \(c\)-Barron norm, but it is based on the \(\ell^1\)-norm \(\|k\|_1 \coloneqq |k_1| + \cdots + |k_d|\) rather than the Euclidean norm \(|k|\) used here; \item We provide the explicit upper bounds on the network parameters given in~\eqref{eq:coffebd}; \item We consider general second-order elliptic PDEs with both Dirichlet and Neumann boundary conditions, rather than only the Poisson equation and the stationary Schr\"odinger equation with Neumann boundary conditions. \end{enumerate}